 6. Multi-channel communication

-Engage with users using multiple channels like email, push notifications, in-app notifications, retargeting on social channels, etc. The channel selection should be made based on the stage of a user journey and communication that is being delivered.
+Engage your users using multiple channels like email, push notifications, in-app notifications, retargeting on social channels, etc. The channel selection should be made based on the stage of a user journey and communication that is being delivered.

 How to Improve Mobile App User Engagement Taking Care of App Retention?